-On the heels of a U.S. Supreme Court decision upholding the collection of DNA from suspects before conviction, a that would expand the practice in Pennsylvania has passed the state Senate and moved to the House.
+On the heels of a U.S. Supreme Court decision upholding the collection of DNA from suspects before conviction, a bill proposed in 2011 that would expand the practice in Pennsylvania has passed the state Senate and moved to the House.

 The bill, sponsored by State Senate Majority Leader Dominic Pileggi, would substantially increase the number of DNA samples collected by law enforcement.
 It would “build up a massive DNA database,” according to Andy Hoover, legislative director of the American Civil Liberties Union of Pennsylvania.
 The police would automatically collect the DNA of anyone arrested for a felony or certain misdemeanors.